 I realized that I'd had Mom for about a third of the time my brothers had her—long before I was old enough to do their laundry and make their dinners, I understood that my place in the home was infrastructure.
 Like the girl-pillar Caryatids of the Acropolis, or Eve propping up Adam in the Sistine Chapel, my job was supporting actress to the lead actor.
 Hold 'em up, gorgeous.

-Both my brothers moved from boyhood into 40-year marriages, while I stumbled around like a drunk artist on Montmartre, trying to figure out how to live on the planet.
+Both my brothers moved from boyhood into 40-year marriages, while I stumbled around like a drunk on Montmartre, trying to figure out how to live on the planet.
 Why the crushes on girls?
 Why the humiliation with boys?
-After some midnight violence and hospital butchery my remaining ovary eventually produced a child, so I got to live both mother and father roles, the drag queen going to work and expounding western philosophy by day and the house maid keeping the fires burning by night.
+Neither being a wife nor having one would ever be a viable option for me, as it turned out.
+After some midnight violence and hospital butchery my remaining ovary did eventually produce a child, so I got to live both mother and father roles—the drag queen going to work expounding western philosophy by day and the house maid keeping the fires burning by night.

-This double identity goes by the silly name of "single mom," but the duality of playing the genders simultaneously makes the old nonbinary tomboy act look like a Saturday frolic in the sun.
+This double identity goes by the silly name of "single mom," but the duality of playing the genders simultaneously makes the old nonbinary tomboy act look like a Saturday frolic in the sun, like the old Calvert Correspondence School song:

 I had no idea.